WuBoytH/The-WuBor-Patch/wubor-changelog/src/stages.md

 ## Yggdrasil's Altar

-Only the tri-play layout will appear and it appears shortly after the match starts, before the main platform takes off.
+Only the tri-plat layout will appear and it appears shortly after the match starts, before the main platform takes off.